Facade of Alcobaça Monastery with twin bell towers, Lisbon.

 Get your booking confirmed instantly

-See the church, King’s Hall, Cloister of King Dinis or Cloister of Silence, Refectory, Kitchen Monk’s Hall, and more.
+Discover various attractions within the site including the church, King’s Hall, Cloister of King Dinis or Cloister of Silence, Refectory, Kitchen Monk’s Hall, among others.

 24/48/72-hour card